-- 1. To start the lab session, choose Start Lab in the upper-right corner of the page. - The lab session starts. - A timer displays in the upper-right corner of the page and shows the time remaining in the session.
-Tip: To refresh the session length at any time, choose Start Lab again before the timer reaches 0:00. - 2.
-Before continuing, wait until the lab environment is ready.
-The environment is ready when the lab details appear on the right side of the page and the circle icon next to the AWS link in the upper-left corner turns green. - 3.
-To return to these instructions, choose the Readme link in the upper-right corner. - To connect to the AWS Management Console, choose the AWS link in the upper-left corner, above the terminal window.
-A new browser tab opens and connects you to the AWS Management Console.
-Tip: If a new browser tab does not open, a banner or icon is usually at the top of your browser with the message that your browser is preventing the site from opening pop-up windows.
-Choose the banner or icon, and then choose Allow pop-ups.
+- 1. To start the lab session, choose Start Lab in the upper-right corner of the page. - The lab session starts. - A timer displays in the upper-right corner of the page and shows the time remaining in the session. - Tip: To refresh the session length at any time, choose Start Lab again before the timer reaches 0:00. - Before continuing, wait until the lab environment is ready.
+The environment is ready when the lab details appear on the right side of the page and the circle icon next to the AWS link in the upper-left corner turns green. - To return to these instructions, choose the Readme link in the upper-right corner. - 4.
+To connect to the AWS Management Console, choose the AWS link in the upper-left corner, above the terminal window. - A new browser tab opens and connects you to the AWS Management Console. - Tip: If a new browser tab does not open, a banner or icon is usually at the top of your browser with the message that your browser is preventing the site from opening pop-up windows.
+Choose the banner or icon, and then choose Allow pop-ups. - Note: You are using the console through the lab environment, so you are not incurring any actual costs.
+However, in the real world, when using a personal or business account to access the console, users incur charges for use of specific AWS services.